kelvinampofo/utils/README.md

 A lightweight collection of command-line utilities designed to simplify everyday computer tasks.

-- [logbook](bin/logbook) — Manage a project-specific logbook in markdown.
+- [logbook](bin/logbook) — manage a project-specific logbook in markdown.
-- [cmpress](bin/cmpress) — Simplify video and image compression tasks using FFmpeg.
+- [cmpress](bin/cmpress) — simplify video and image compression tasks using FFmpeg.
-- [new-sandbox](bin/new-sandbox) — Quickly create a new Vite app for experimentation.
+- [new-sandbox](bin/new-sandbox) — quickly create a new Vite app for rapid prototyping.

 **Installation**